MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/containerd.md

 ## containerd/cri

+> !NOTE CRI support is only available in Server 2019/Windows 10 1809 and later.

 While OCI specs define a single container, CRI (container runtime interface) spec defines a multi-container environment for container orchestrators like Kubernetes and Service Fabric Mesh.

 ![Containerd based container environments](media/containerd-platform.png)

+While runHCS and containerd both can manage on any Windows system Server 2016 or later, supporting Pods (groups of containers) required breaking changes to container tools in Windows.
+CRI support is available on Windows Server 2019/Windows 10 1809 and later.

 ## HCS